Work · 05/2016 – 05/2022

 What the work had to deliver

-• A validated site structure that reflected how employees actually think
+• A validated site structure that reflected where employees expected to find information

-• Navigation that made every resource findable without search
+• Navigation that made key resources findable without relying on search

 • A structural blueprint scalable to international markets